CopernicaMarketingSoftware/Documentation/Yothalot/php-mapreduce.md

 }
 ```

-The `emit()` method in the `Yothalot\Reducer` class takes two parameters: a
-key and a value.
-You can only use scalars for keys and values, or
-arrays containing scalar values.
-It is not possible to emit objects or deeply
-nested data structures.

 ## Reducing

 When the same key was multiple times emitted by the `map()` method, the different
 values are reduced into a single new value.
 This is done by the `reduce()`
 method.

-The `reduce()` method takes three parameters: the key for which values are going
+The `reduce()` method takes three parameters.
+The first two arguments contain
+the key for which values are going to be reduced, and a traversable set of
-to be reduced, a traversable set of two or more values that are linked to that
+values that are linked to that key.
+This set of values should be reduced
+into one value.
+The third argument is a `Yothalot\Writer` object with
-key, and a `Yothalot\Writer` object to which you can emit the reduced value.
+which you can emit the reduced value.
+The `emit()` method in the `Yothalot\Writer`
+class takes one parameter: the reduced value.
+You can only use scalars
+for these values, or an array containing scalars.
+An example of a reducer
+step looks like:

 ```php
 class MyMapReduce implements Yothalot\MapReduce